 Nicole Hughes, Special Projects.
-Nicole previously managed the Kepler’s Literary Foundation’s programs for the general public before moving to Bend, Oregon, in early 2016.
+Nicole previously managed Kepler’s Literary Foundation’s programs for the general public and now works on marketing and special projects for Kepler's Literary Foundation.
 After completing an MFA in fiction from San Jose State University, she worked for the Center for Literary Arts at the University.
 During her time in San Jose, she also co-founded Play on Words, a collaborative live literary performance.

 Patrick Corman is a marketing and communications consultant who advises business leaders, associations, and communities on communications strategy.
 Patrick held senior positions at Regis McKenna and Edelman Public Relations before launching his own firm.
 His client list includes well-known companies, including Motorola, Verisign, RSA Security, and many others.
 He holds an undergraduate degree from the University of California, Berkeley and a graduate degree in English literature from San Francisco State University.